xbeat/Machine-Learning/README.md

 Multiclass vs. Multilabel Classification

 Multiclass and multilabel classification are two fundamental concepts in machine learning.
 Multiclass classification involves assigning an instance to one of three or more classes, while multilabel classification allows an instance to belong to multiple classes simultaneously.
 This distinction is crucial for various real-world applications and affects how we approach problem-solving in machine learning.

+## Counting Sort Algorithm in Python

+Introduction to Counting Sort

+Counting Sort is a non-comparative sorting algorithm that operates in O(n+k) time complexity, where n is the number of elements and k is the range of input.
+This algorithm is particularly efficient when dealing with integers or strings with a limited range of possible values.

 ## Understanding AI Through ReLU Activation Function in Python